 Why mobile membership is best

 But wait, there’s more!
 Rosetta Stone has come up with a sweet deal to get you to keep paying for your membership.
-Available to mobile users, but not to physical CD users, is what they call Extended Learning.
-Extended Learning offers more ways to learn: games, language exchanges, and more reading practice.
+Included with your mobile membership is a section called Extended Learning.
+Extended Learning offers two more ways to learn: stories and audio companion.

 Rosetta Stone review: is it for you?

 So, honestly, I think the answer to this is easier than deciding if any other language resource is right for you.
 It’s a great program that satisfies every language skill (that in itself is hard to come by), meaning you don’t have to look elsewhere for practice.
-However, it doesn’t go past beginner words and concepts, so if you just want to good, solid base and nothing else, get you some Rosetta Stone!
+However, it doesn’t go past beginner words and concepts, so if you just want to good, solid base and nothing else, get you some Rosetta Stone by clicking here!